matteozucchetti/sqr.digital/memory-bank/activeContext.md

 ## Considerations
 - Multiple accommodations per user based on pricing plan
 - Integration with external services like Resend for notifications
-- Potential use of Polar for subscription management
+- Potential use of Autumn for subscription management
 - Analytics tracking with OpenPanel
 - Forms with Loops for newsletter subscriptions